What Does 'Pending' Mean In Real Estate?

 The Bottom Line: Pending Purchases Aren’t Final

 When you find a home you love only to see it’s listed as pending, this can be very disappointing.
 But a pending sale is not the same thing as a final sale.
-The pending offer could still fall through, and there’s a chance you could buy that home.
+The pending offer could still fall through, and there’s a chance you could buy the home.

 A Guide To Conditional Approvals For Home Buyers